cmsmcq/gingersnap/A/worklog.md

 For now, I think lego-piece coverage is all we want.
 Stack-path completeness seems likely to produce tests with low average yield.

+### Building parse-trees to serve as test-case recipes: alpha, omega

 How to achieve lego-piece coverage?
 The 2019 notes suggest a method similar in its way to the alpha/omega path approach used for FSAs: